btessaro/btessaro/README.md

 Check out my data projects on my repositories and my Tableau Dashboards at https://public.tableau.com/app/profile/bruna.tessaro2596.

-Ps.: I believe data analsysis never stops and a dataset can always be analysed from a different perspective, generating new insights.
-Therefore, I am constantly updating my scripts and adding new bits to my analyses - so be sure to come back to check the updates!
+**Ps.: I believe data analsysis never stops and a dataset can always be analysed from a different perspective, generating new insights.
+Therefore, I am constantly updating my scripts and adding new bits to my analyses - so be sure to come back to check for updates!**

 <!---
 btessaro/btessaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.